nkhanal0/IaC-manager/README.md

 #### Pre-requisites
 - An IAM account with administrator privileges.
-- Install terraform in the machine: https://www.terraform.io/intro/getting-started/install.html
+- Install [terraform](https://www.terraform.io/intro/getting-started/install.html) on your machine.

 #### Steps for installation
 - Clone this repo .